xpayeg/woocommerce-xpay-plugin/README.md

 ![](/screenshots/5.png?raw=true "")

-Step 5: Once on the Xpay Payment Gateway settings page, fill in the Xpay settings data community ID, payment API key and API payment ID.
+Step 6: Once on the Xpay Payment Gateway settings page, fill in the Xpay settings data community ID, payment API key and API payment ID.
 These values can be obtained from your Xpay contact person as indicated in the pre-requisite section above.

 ![](/screenshots/3.png?raw=true "")

-Note :You have an option to use our Sandbox (development mode) application to test out your integration before going live.
+Note :You have an option to use our Sandbox (staging mode) application to test out your integration before going live.
 We highly recommend using this feature when testing the integration.